Ek Thi Daayan: Plot

 Dr. Palit dismisses Bobo's visions as fantasy.
 Bobo and Tamara marry and adopt ten-year-old Zubin.
-Everything goes well till the irresistible Lisa Dutt enters their lives during a magic show.
+Everything goes well until the irresistible Lisa Dutt enters their lives during a magic show.
 Everyone loves her, but Bobo suspects that the witch is back in the form of Lisa.
 Lisa buys Bobo's old apartment, adding to his suspicion.
 During Lisa's housewarming party, Tamara falls off the balcony and is hospitalized.
 Lisa visits her, but Bobo walks in and angrily tells her to get out when he finds her tinkering with the IV bag.
 Afraid for his family, he calls Dr. Palit for help.

 Dr. Palit finds out something disturbing and calls Bobo, but the witch appears as Diana and kills him.
 Bobo finds Dr. Palit dead and sees a paper in his hand, on which Zubin's name is written.
-He looks for Zubin everywhere, but finds him missing.
+He looks for Zubin everywhere but finds him missing.
 He then rushes back to the old apartment and takes the elevator to hell.

 There, he finds Zubin lying on an altar and the witch ready to sacrifice his son's life to sustain her powers.
-Bobo tries to save Zubin, but encounters Tamara.
+Bobo tries to save Zubin but encounters Tamara.
 In a twist, it is revealed that Tamara is the witch, not Lisa.
-Diana appears and tells him that he himself is a Pishacha, as not just anyone merely pushes buttons in an elevator and finds hell.
-Tamara tells him that it took her twenty years to be reborn and she will not let him kill her again, and knocks him unconscious.
+Diana appears and tells him that he is a Pishacha, because no average person who pushes a button in an elevator finds hell.
+Tamara tells him that it took her twenty years to be reborn and she will not let him kill her again, and she knocks him unconscious.

-Bobo wakes up and remembers the book, where he read that a Pishacha can regain his strength as it is the night of the red moon.
-With his acquired powers, he kills Tamara and returns his powers to Satan.
-The witch, now appearing as Diana, reveals that only the innocent can kill a witch, and since Bobo killed her once before, he is no longer innocent.
-The two fight again until Bobo kicks the sacrificial dagger to Zubin.
-Zubin is able to cut off Diana's plait, but the crumbling witch promises that she will return again.
+Bobo wakes up and remembers the book where he read that a Pishacha can regain his strength on the night of a red moon, and today is the night of the red moon.
+With his newly acquired powers, he kills Tamara and returns his powers to Satan.
+The witch, now in the form of Diana, reveals that only an innocent person can kill a witch, and since Bobo killed her once before, he is no longer innocent.
+The two fight again until Bobo kicks the sacrificial dagger at Zubin.
+Zubin then manages to cut off Diana's plait, but the crumbling witch promises that she will return again.

-In the end, Bobo meets Lisa and she asks him why he was so aggressive toward her in the beginning.
+In the end, Bobo meets Lisa, and she asks him why he was so aggressive towards her in the beginning.
 Bobo tells her that he thought she was a witch.